 Figure 6.4.1-1: Procedure of consuming NDT management service

 1. NDT MnS Producer receives a request from NDT MnS consumer to create an NDT job instance (see createMOI operation defined in TS 28.532 [8]) which represents the consumer’s requirements for the NDT job.
-In the request to create the NDT job instance, the NDTCapability is specified to trigger scenario specific NDT job, e.g., signalling storm analysis, network configuration verification, data generation, etc. The request further includes nDTJobSynchScope indicating the scope of NDT job (e.g., simulated network objects such as network functions, S-NSSAI, time).
+In the request to create the NDT job instance, the nDTCapability is specified to trigger scenario specific NDT job, e.g., signalling storm analysis, network configuration verification, data generation, etc. The request further includes nDTJobSynchScope indicating the scope of NDT job (e.g., simulated network objects such as network functions, S-NSSAI).

 2a.
 NDT MnS Producer creates and configures the NDT job instance according to the request from MnS consumer.